danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 The old stateful, heap-allocated capturing types have been renamed to `FnBox`, `FnMutBox`, and `FnOnceBox` and they still exist for storing a callable past the lifetime of a function.
 For instance, `Iterator::map()` stores its callable as a `FnMutBox` on its output iterator.
-These types exist to try provide guardrails for binding values instead of pointers, but these APIs definitely need some love and/or reworking.
+These types reason for being is to try provide guardrails for binding values instead of pointers, but these APIs definitely need some love and/or reworking.

 Hopefully I will write a longer post about how the implementation of these concepts works, and the evolution of all these types.